znz/rubykaigi-2025-lt/riscv64.rubyci.org_internal.md

 # Guest VM and Host OS

-- It may easily wait for the guest VM to reboot itself.
+- It is relatively easy to wait for the guest VM to reboot itself.
-- It should wait for rebooting the host OS too.
+- However, the host OS also needs to handle reboots.

 ## note